Identifiable paths and cycles in linear compartmental models: Background

 \subsection{Identifiability}

+In the differential algebra approach to structural identifiability, one tests identifiability by using the input-output equations determined from the \textit{characteristic set} \cite{daisy}.
+However, for the case of a linear model, we have shown that the input-output equations can be formed using Equation (\ref{eq:i-o-for-general-model}) and thus we would like to define identifiability using these equations.
+An important question arises here: can we use the input-output equations in Equation (\ref{eq:i-o-for-general-model}) to test identifiability?

-We will be defining identifiability by forming the coefficient map $c$ of the input-output equations and testing injectivity of the coefficient map.
-In the case of a single output, there is just a single input-output equation.
+In the case of a single output, there is just a single input-output equation of the form in Equation (\ref{eq:i-o-for-general-model}).
 However, in the case of multiple outputs, there is an input-output equation for each output in $Out$.
-The equations formed in Theorem \ref{thm:ioscc} are not necessarily minimal, but this condition of minimality is required in order for identifiability to be well-defined \cite{saccomani2003parameter}.
-Thus, one way to ensure minimality is to force the input-output equations to be irreducible.
-From Theorem 3 of \cite{MeshkatSullivantEisenberg}, an input-output equation formed from (an analogue of) Theorem \ref{thm:ioscc} is irreducible if $G$ is strongly connected with at least one leak.
-Thus, in the rest of this paper, we will be assuming $G$ is strongly connected with at least one leak when we are discussing identifiability of a model with more than 1 output.
+The equations formed in Theorem \ref{thm:ioscc} are not necessarily minimal, i.e. of lowest degree, but this condition of minimality is required in order for identifiability to be well-defined \cite{saccomani2003parameter}.
+In Theorem 3 of \cite{OvchinnikovPogudinThompson}, it is shown that the input-output equations in Equation (\ref{eq:i-o-for-general-model}) can be used to analyze identifiability in the case of a linear compartmental model with at least one input and whose graph is strongly connected.
+Thus, in the rest of this paper, we will be assuming $G$ is strongly connected and the model has at least one input when we are analyzing models with more than 1 output so that our definition of identifiability is well-defined.

+The next step of the differential algebra approach assumes that the coefficients $c_i(p)$ of the input-output equations can be recovered uniquely from input-output data, and thus are presumed to be known quantities~\cite{SoderstromStoica}.
+While there are examples of linear models where this assumption can lead to incorrect conclusions about identifiability (see Example 2.14 of \cite{global-id}), this assumption that the coefficients can be recovered uniquely from input-output data holds for all linear compartmental models with corresponding graphs such that one can reach a leak or an input from every vertex (see Theorem 2 of \cite{OvchinnikovPogudinThompson}).
+We will only be considering either strongly connected or strongly input-output connected models where the output compartment contains a leak, so the coefficients of the input-output equations can be uniquely recovered.

 We give some definitions of identifiability from \cite{MeshkatSullivantEisenberg}.